DE-CIX: History

 In 2013, DE-CIX introduced DE-CIX Apollon, its new Ethernet-based platform.
 The platform utilizes the ADVA Optical Networking FSP 3000 and Infinera CloudExpress 2 gear for the optical backbone, and Nokia’s 7950 XRS series and Nokia’s 7750 SR-s series for the IP network.
 The optical backbone has a total capacity of 48 terabits per second across a mesh-network topology and provides transport speeds of up to eight terabits per second per fiber.
 DE-CIX Apollon utilizes DWDM equipment and is built on a switching layer supported by Nokia (former Alcatel-Lucent) service routers, which support up to 1440x100 Gigabit Ethernet ports or up to 288x400 Gigabit Ethernet ports.

 In 2017, DE-CIX began to develop interconnection services for the enterprise sector, beginning with the introduction of DirectCLOUD, a service that enables customers to access cloud service providers.
 In 2022, the DirectCLOUD service enabled connectivity to more than 50 cloud service providers, including specialized local CSPs and global hyperscalers.
 Other interconnection services specifically designed for the needs of enterprises include: the Microsoft Azure Peering Service, Closed User Groups, and InterconnectionFLEX.

 In 2019, DE-CIX was one of 3 IX operators to jointly develop the IX-API, which provides the basis for the automation of interconnection services over IXPs.
 In 2021, DE-CIX received a patent for its security service “Blackholing Advanced”, which enables innovative filtering mechanisms in the protection of networks against DDoS attacks.

 DE-CIX experienced massive growth during the Covid-19 pandemic, regularly breaking traffic throughput records.
 DE-CIX Frankfurt, for example, exceeded 9 tbit/s peak traffic for the first time in March 2020, and 10 tbit/s in November of the same year.

 In September 2022, a data throughput of 13.65 terabits per second was achieved at DE-CIX Frankfurt for the first time.
 According to its Annual Report 2021, DE-CIX had a connected customer capacity of over 96.2 Tbit/s at the end of 2021.

-By September 2022, more than 3,000 network operators (carriers), ISPs, content providers, corporate networks and other organizations from more than 100 countries were connected to DE-CIX, including major carriers, content and Internet service providers, and numerous enterprise customers.
-As of the same date, the company operates approximately 40 IXs on four continents, and its interconnection services are accessible from data centers in over 600 cities worldwide.
+By August 2026, more than 4,600 network operators (carriers), ISPs, content providers, corporate networks and other organizations from more than 100 countries were connected to DE-CIX, including major carriers, content and Internet service providers, and numerous enterprise customers.
+As of the same date, the company operates over 60 IXs on five continents, and its interconnection services are accessible from data centers in over 600 cities worldwide.